etaque/elm-transit-router/README.md

 This will parse and mount initial route on app init.
 You can get initial path value by setting up a `port` in main and provide current path from JS side.

+Delegate `RouterAction` to `update`, that will take care of routes updates and transition control.

 ```elm
 update : Action -> Model -> (Model, Effects Action)
 update action model =